swagtop/bevy-flake/docs/details.md

  5. The `prePostScript` section runs

-    _If you want to add some functionality to the wrapper for all packages that_ _is wrapped with it, you can add it in this section.
-By default this is_ _configured to do nothing._
+    _If you want to add some functionality to the wrapper for all packages that_ _is wrapped with it, you can add it here in through the configuration.
+By_ _default this is configured to do nothing._

  6. The `postScript` section runs

-    _If you want to add some functionality to a singular package, you can_ _add it in this section.
-It is used to swap to `cargo-zigbuild` for some_ _targets in the `rust-toolchain` package._
+    _If you want to add some functionality to a singular package, you can_ _add it here when wrapping a package with `wrapExecutable`.
+It is used to_ _swap to `cargo-zigbuild` for some targets in the `rust-toolchain` package._

  7. The executable wrapped is run.